 - UDIs need to be generated separately for all accessories coupled with the medical device

 Several consulting and data management companies have started providing comprehensive solutions to support UDI compliance efforts of labelers.
-For example, ConnectSx, headquartered in Illinois, is an e-health startup that caters to the need of medical device supply chain to support UDI compliance.
+For example, ConnectSx, headquartered in Illinois, is an e-health startup that caters to the need of the medical device supply chain to support UDI compliance.
 The company launched UDidentify, a free scanner software-as-a-service (SaaS)-based mobile application for enabling labelers and medical representatives to scan UDI barcodes (HIBCC and GS1 barcodes) and validate them against the GUDID database.
 UDidentify is available for download on the Apple App Store and Google Play.

 Another company, Vuemed, developed a Radio-frequency Identification (RFID) solution known as the VueTrack-UDI, which is a SaaS-based stand-alone solution that labels UDI-compliant, passive RFID tags on the device using printers/RFID encoders.
-It also validates that the RFID data matches with the information printed on the manufacturer’s device packaging using advanced scanners.
+It also validates that the RFID data matches the information printed on the manufacturer’s device packaging using advanced scanners.
 Such solutions help improve the visibility and efficiency of the medical supply chain.